Chemotherapy for advanced bowel cancer

 For advanced cancer, the aim of chemotherapy is to help you feel better.
 So if you find the side effects too much, you can stop the treatment whenever you want to.

-The drugs doctors use for bowel cancer that has come back after treatment or has spread are
+The chemotherapy drugs doctors use for bowel cancer that has come back after treatment or has spread are

 - Capecitabine (Xeloda) tablets